-For example, the Office of Inspector General (“OIG”) and the Centers for Medicare & Medicaid Services (“CMS”) each issued a sweeping set of proposed regulations that introduce significant new value-based terminology, safe harbors and exceptions to the federal anti-kickback statute (“AKS”) and federal physician self-referral law (“Stark Law”).
-Additionally, the OIG has called for comments and issued proposed regulations related to modernizing the civil monetary penalty law governing inducements provided to Medicare and Medicaid beneficiaries (the “CMPL”).
-The Office for Civil Rights (“OCR”) is also involved, and has called for information from the public regarding ways that the Health Insurance Portability and Accountability Act (“HIPAA”) regulations could be modernized to support coordinated, value-based care.
-Additionally, the Substance Abuse and Mental Health Services Administration (“SAMHSA”) published proposed regulations related to the privacy of substance use disorder treatment records, and CMS published proposals to revise its Stark advisory opinion process.
-We anticipate many more proposals and changes into the future as part of this initiative.
+On November 20, 2020, the HHS Office of Inspector General (“OIG”) and Centers for Medicare & Medicaid Services (“CMS”) each issued a sweeping set of final regulations that introduced significant new value-based terminology, safe harbors and exceptions, as well as clarifications of existing requirements, under the federal anti-kickback statute (“AKS”) and federal physician self-referral law (“Stark Law”), respectively.
+Additionally, the OIG issued final regulations related to modernizing the civil monetary penalty law governing inducements provided to Medicare and Medicaid beneficiaries (the “CMPL”).
+The final OIG and CMS rules are effective on January 19, 2021, with the exception of changes to the Stark “group practice” definition, which do not go into effect until January 1, 2022.

 The team of attorneys in Dorsey & Whitney’s Healthcare Transactions and Regulations Practice Group will continue to closely monitor these changes, and post updates and analysis below as new information becomes available.

 Stark Regulatory Changes Effective January 1, 2022 Require Modifying Certain Group Practice Compensation Methodologies | News & Resources

 Webinar Playback: Final Stark and Anti-Kickback Statute Rules: What You Need to Know